asherlaau/guitar_progression/readme.md

 - i can only do 47%, but it is okay.
 (1hr)

-# Day 12 (3hrs), total 63hrs
+# Day 12 (4hrs), total 63hrs

 - spider (1hr) from 60 bpm to 200 bpm, fixed finger and move all finger both done

 - alternate picking sequence(1hr) (reached 90%) done

 - sextuplet pentatonic and minor scale run (1hr) (from 47% to 55% huge progression !!!!!!!!!!!), i need to go to gym, hope tonight can push to 60%.
-    - 1 more hr on sextuplet pentatonic and minor scale
+    - 1 more hr on sextuplet pentatonic and minor scale done
-- 3 hr to get familiar with scale sequence and string skipping
+- 1 hr to get familiar with scale sequence and string skipping